 - Remember that you must also continue to praise and give patches to defenders, the Goalie and Defensive Midfielders (Stoppers) so they don't feel left out or second-rate.
 Once your attackers learn how to score, they will get lots of positive feedback and praise, and at that point it isn't necessary to give patches to attackers, and it can even be counter-productive.

-The following is from the review of "404 Great Goals".
-These are observations about how most goals are scored out of the 404 goals that are shown on the DVD: There are many "shooting drills", and I've tried dozens over the years.
+Another question asked was which Practice Games can help improve scoring.
+There are many "shooting drills", and I've tried dozens over the years.
 The problem with all drills is that they don't involve competition and aren't played at game speed and under pressure - a kid might look great in a "drill", but not be able to perform as well in a game because they aren't used to the pressure and didn't perform the "drill" at Game Speed.
 This is the reason I started using Practice Games.
 There are at least 7 SoccerHelp Practice Games that I think can help scoring:

-- Dribble Around Cone and Pass Relay Race (because it encourages accuracy, alertness, coming to meet the ball, and kicking the ball while running)
+- Dribble Around Cone and Pass Relay Race ™ (because it encourages accuracy, alertness, coming to meet the ball, and kicking the ball while running)

-- Dribble Across A Square (because it teaches great dribbling while looking up and composure in traffic)
+- Dribble Across A Square ™ (because it teaches great dribbling while looking up and composure in traffic)

 - Pass To Space, Run With Ball and Shoot Game is a Premium drill.